 If leadership is on your mind, getting a master’s degree related to administration can help teachers advance to other roles within the school or district.
 (If you’re looking, Southern Nazarene University has programs in Educational Leadership and Special Education Administration available online or one evening a week!)

 Getting in a classroom with other educators from different districts and backgrounds gives teachers different perspectives to draw from.
-Julie Miller, a professor in educational law at Southern Nazarene University, said in her classes, growth comes from students connecting with other students and taking that knowledge back into the workplace.
+Julie Miller, a professor in educational law at SNU, said in her classes, growth comes from students connecting with other students and taking that knowledge back into the workplace.

 More achievable than ever

 With the rise of nontraditional programs, attending school while working full-time and parenting is more achievable than ever.
-For example, Southern Nazarene University offers degree programs that meet one evening a week or entirely online.
+For example, SNU offers degree programs that meet one evening a week or entirely online.

 As an educator, it’s important to constantly be seeking your own education.
 You understand knowledge is something no one can take away from you.
 Getting a master’s degree is just one step in a lifelong pursuit of knowledge.